113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 ibmcloud sl vs upgrade 12345678 -c 8 -m 8192 --network 1000
 ```
+{: codeblock}

-This commands upgrades virtual server instance with ID 12345678 and set number of CPU cores to 8, memory to 8192M, network port speed to 1000 Mbps.
+This commands upgrades virtual server instance with ID `12345678` and set number of CPU cores to 8, memory to 8192M, network port speed to 1000 Mbps.